 - i.
 Term: Financing shall be in the form of long-term loans for permanent financing.
 In addition, short-term loans may be provided for land acquisition and construction financing. - ii.
 Interest Rate: The interest rate for loans shall range from 1% to 3% and shall be established on a case-by-case basis depending on the project's projected capacity for repayment.
 Interest on loans shall accrue annually as simple interest. - iii.
-Repayment: Loans shall be made as deferred payment loans (deferred during the development and stabilization phase of the project) or cash flow payment loans that are payable in full on sale, on change of use, or at the end of the loan term.
-Cash flow payment loans, or loans requiring periodic payment of some or all interest, shall be required if project proformas indicate that the borrower shall be able to make payments and meet expenses consistent with rent limits. - iv.
+Repayment: Loans may be made as deferred payment loans (deferred during the development and stabilization phase of the project) or cash flow payment loans that are payable in full on sale, on change of use, or at the end of the loan term.
+Payments, either hard or cash flow payment loans that require periodic payment of some or all interest, shall be required if project proformas indicate that the borrower shall be able to make payments and meet expenses consistent with rent limits. - iv.
 Subordination: Loans may be subordinated.
-All loans shall be secured by a deed of trust on the property. - v.
-Affordable Housing Covenant: A covenant shall be recorded against the property that requires continued use of the units funded by the RDA as affordable housing for the stated term of the loan or 30 years, whichever is greater.
+All loans shall be secured by a deed of trust on the property.